JustDOit22/Just-do-it/README.md

 Thereby, the above raised questions are analysed.

 ### Results
-The main findings of the analysis are stated in a blog post on medium.
+The main findings of the analysis are stated in this blog post on medium.

 ### Licensing, Authors, Acknowledgements
 The data stems from Kaggle and I looked up the extraction from date / time in stackoverflow.
 Corresponding links are included in the notebook.
-As example how to write a README file I looked up the stackoverflow project on github conducted by our tutor jjrunner.
+As example how to write a README file I looked up the stackoverflow project on github conducted by our tutor [jjrunner](https://github.com/jjrunner/stackoverflow/blob/master/README.md).
 You can find the Licensing for the data on the the Kaggle website.
 Otherwise, feel free to use the code here as you would like!